aleleio/teambuilding-games/games/clean-up.md

   - small
   - large
 materials:
-  - Stuff lying around, the more the merrier
+  - "Stuff lying around, the more the merrier"
-prior_prep: If this is not done at the end of committee work, clearly delimitate the area that needs to be cleaned up.
-You may also add more/remove mess according to what version you are playing and how complex you wish to make the game.
+prior_prep: "If this is not done at the end of committee work, clearly delimitate the area that needs to be cleaned up.
+You may also add more/remove mess according to what version you are playing and how complex you wish to make the game."
 exhausting: False
 touching: False
 scalable: False